jaredboice/daniel-san/README.md

             sortPriority: 25,   // optional: forces higher sort priority for event operations, the lower the sortPriority value,
                                 // the sooner it is applied in the event sequence, (the processed event dates and timeStart take precedence over sortPriority)
             notes: 'some message to your future self', // optional
-            important: true, // optional: assign important: true and filter the results with DISPLAY_IMPORTANT_EVENTS
+            important: true, // optional: assign important: true and filter the results with IMPORTANT_EVENTS
             effectiveDateStart: '2019-01-01',
             effectiveDateEnd: null,
             modulus: 1,